 (2) Introduce participants to new, at first deeply unfamiliar techniques (from bracelet-shading to critical human rights advocacy), allowing new methods and perspectives to emerge ready wired-in to changing political and technological realities;

 (3) Develop a new textual, visual and aural vocabulary that is better equipped to interpret and respond to the normativity/aesthetics of the 'new right';

 (4) Engage the wider community in Gothenburg in the development of this vocabulary;

 (5) Begin work on the production of a stream of content – in multiple different forms – for a new online review.

-Curator and critical theorist Helena Chávez Mac Gregor, of the Universidad Nacional Autónoma de México’s Instituto de Investigaciones Estéticas and former academic curator at UNAM’s Museo Universitario Arte Contemporáneo.
+Curator and critical theorist Helena Chávez Mac Gregor, of UNAM’s (Universidad Nacional Autónoma de México’s) Instituto de Investigaciones Estéticas, and former academic curator at UNAM’s Museo Universitario Arte Contemporáneo in Mexico City.

 Barrister Paul Clark (Garden Court Chambers), a founding member of the groundbreaking Global Legal Action Network (GLAN), who recently represented the Libyan Government in two cases before the International Criminal Court, authored a an amicus curiae submission to the Constitutional Court of Colombia concerning the application of international humanitarian law and international human rights law in the context of the potential criminal liability of state military forces.

 Egyptian cartoonist, scriptwriter, performer and cult satirist Andeel, co-founder of the comics quarterly Tok Tok.